3 Indians in court for murder charges of Praveen

 Pradesh who was critically stabbed in east London last week,

-have been produced in a British court here, police said on Monday.
+have been produced in a British court here, police said today.

 The three Indians -- Amareshwar Arava, 25, Sai Kishore